Could You Spot Depression in a Man?

 There is some evidence that the pattern of depression in men is somewhat different than women.
 For example, the onset of depression in men often occurs later in life, comes in shorter bouts and, in general, the risk of recurrent depression is lower.
 The risk factors for men include work stress, relationship breakdown, fatherhood, unemployment, bereavement and genetic vulnerability.

-Returning to the research - male and female volunteers were asked to consider one of two fictitious people, Kate or Jack.
-The symptoms they were asked to consider were identical and volunteers were asked whether Kate or Jack was likely to be suffering a mental health disorder and whether they should receive professional help.
+In the University of Westminster’s research, male and female volunteers were asked to consider one of two fictitious people, Kate or Jack.
+The symptoms they were asked to consider were identical and the volunteers were asked whether Kate or Jack was likely to be suffering a mental health disorder and whether he or she should receive professional help.

 Men and women were equal in their view that Kate suffered a mental disorder, though men were less likely than women to consider Jack as suffering from depression.
 In fact, men were significantly more likely to rate Kate’s symptoms as more distressing, difficult to treat and deserving of sympathy than Jack’s.